 If you’d like to volunteer with us, please email us at firstname.lastname@example.org or call 415-382-3363 x212 to discuss your interests.
-At this time, we’re actively seeking groups to join our roster of dinner providers at Mill Street Center, our year-round emergency shelter for adults, as well as kitchen volunteers at New Beginnings Center, Family Center, Fireside Apartments, Admin Office and Oma Village.
+At this time, we have opportunities in several programs: Mill Street Center, New Beginnings Center, Family Center, Fireside Apartments, Admin Office and Oma Village.

-Our programs depend on your support and we extend wholehearted thanks to more than 1,000 people who volunteer at Homeward Bound every year.
+Our programs depend on your support and we’re deeply grateful to more than 1,000 people who volunteer at Homeward Bound every year.

 Michelle Wall reaches hearts by cutting hair

 Michelle Wall arrived in Marin in 2013 with a dilemma.
 After years of cutting hair both professionally and for friends or relatives, she knew no one.
 “I thought, whose hair am I going to cut now?” she says.

 Her question led her to Homeward Bound of Marin, where her generous gift of time and talent helps dozens of residents every month.